apollographql/apollo-client/.api-reports/api-report-react_components.md

     onResetStore(cb: () => Promise<any>): () => void;
     // Warning: (ae-forgotten-export) The symbol "QueryOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ApolloQueryResult" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "QueryOptions" query<T = any, TVariables extends OperationVariables = OperationVariables>(options: QueryOptions<TVariables, T>): Promise<ApolloQueryResult<T>>;
+    // Warning: (ae-forgotten-export) The symbol "ApolloQueryResult" needs to be exported by the entry point index.d.ts query<T = any, TVariables extends OperationVariables = OperationVariables>(options: QueryOptions<TVariables, T>): Promise<ApolloQueryResult<T>>;
     // (undocumented)
     queryDeduplication: boolean;